Do you want to add the WordPress logout link to your website navigation menu?

 So why do we need a logout link?
-It’s very easy to log out from the dashboard but if the website administrator mistakenly hides the admin bar then you will not be able to log out.
-Besides that when you have multiple user roles in your website then you need to hide the admin bar and there are also many reasons you have to hide the admin bar.
+It’s very easy to log out from the dashboard, but if the website administrator mistakenly hides the admin bar, you will not be able to log out.
+Besides that when you have multiple user roles on your website then you need to hide the admin bar and there are also many reasons you have to hide the admin bar.
 So if you add your logout to the navigation bar then without the admin bar you can easily log out from the website.

 WordPress Logout Link

 You need to replace the “example.com” with your domain name.
 Save your link you need to add this link to your WordPress website.
 This link directly accesses you to log out from the WordPress session.
 When you visit your logout link it will show you a message if you really want to log out just click on the logout option and you will be logged out from the website.

 Adding the WordPress logout link to the navigation menu